davde-ms/ESU-activation-with-ARC/README.md

 - LicenseResourceGroupName: the name of the resource group that contains the ESU license you want to assign to the Azure ARC server.
 - AssignESULicense: Set it to **True** if you want the license to be assigned to the Azure ARC server or **False** to unlink the license from the Azure ARC server.

-Here is an example of the CSV file:
+Here is an example of the expected format of the CSV file:

 ![CSV File Layout](media/ManageESUAssignments_CSV_example.jpg)